voxel51/fiftyone/docs/source/integrations/cvat.rst

 -   `"prompt"` (**default**): present an interactive prompt to direct/discard unexpected labels
 -   `"ignore"`: automatically ignore any unexpected labels
+-   ``"keep"``: automatically keep all unexpected labels in a field whose name matches the the label type
 -   `"return"`: return a dict containing all unexpected labels, if any

 See :ref:`this section <cvat-unexpected-annotations>` for more details.